rotous/console-augmenter/README.md

 ```

 ## Usage
-When you have included the script, you can just use the functions `console.log`, `console.info`, `console.warn` and
+When you have included the script, you can just use the functions `console.debug`, `console.log`, `console.info`,
-`console.error` just like you are used to.
+`console.warn` and `console.error` just like you are used to.

 Change the log level of your application by calling the `logLevel()` function: